 Be sure to check the weather forecast before setting out.
 Rain could result in a flash flood.
 But with basic safety precautions, you’re guaranteed an unforgettable adventure.
 Emma of World Best Hikes

 Canyoneering in Zion

 During a return visit to Zion, we chose to go canyoneering with our kids, ages 9 to 17, since we had already hiked the famous Narrows.
 Canyoneering was a fantastic, challenging experience where we all got to cheer each other on.
 Our kids’ only complaint was that this epic outdoor adventure went by too fast!

-Canyoneering combines hiking, rappelling, stemming, down-climbing, problem solving, squeezing through slot canyons, and sometimes wading or swimming.
-Zion National Park in Utah is one of the best places in the United States for this activity, although a backcountry permit is required to do it inside the park, you need your own equipment, and must know what you’re doing.
+Canyoneering in Zion combines hiking, rappelling, stemming, down-climbing, problem-solving, squeezing through slot canyons, and sometimes wading or swimming.
+Zion National Park in Utah is one of the best places in the United States for canyoneering.
+However, a backcountry permit is required to do it inside the park.
+You will need your own equipment and must know what you’re doing.

 If you’re newer to canyoneering, hop on a guided tour through a local company in Springdale, the sweet town that sits at the entrance of Zion.
 They will provide all of the equipment, tell you how to dress for the adventure, drive you to the canyoneering site, teach you as you go, and lead the route.

 You can choose a half day or whole day canyoneering experience.
 I’d recommend booking a whole day with older kids so you can really get the hang of things!
 Since commercially guided canyoneering trips are not allowed inside Zion National Park, the canyoneering company will take you to other slot canyons in Utah like those found in the Kolob Terraces — public lands just outside of Zion.
 Tanya of Rad Family Travel